Parental Involvement in Learning: Benefits to Edu Stakeholders

 Read this article on the kind of teacher you should recruit in this 21st century.

-How to Increase Parental Involvement
+How to Increase Parental Involvement in Learning

 Now that it has been established that parent involvement in students’ classroom activity is a prerequisite for effective learning to take place, let’s now devote this section to ways in which teachers can encourage parents to actually increase their involvement in their children’s academic progress: